apostrophecms/docs/docs/guide/front-end-helpers.md

 ```

 ::: note
 There is also a `runPlayers` method on `apos.util`.
-That is run for us using `apos.util.onReadyAndRefresh` and runs all registered widget players.
+That is run for us using `apos.util.onReady` and runs all registered widget players.
 It is unlikely that it will need to be run in project-level code.
 :::

 ## HTTP request methods